Foxi3/kb-uplexa/content/uplexa_pos.md

 | ⚠️ ATTENTION   |
 |---------------|

-- Select NO for auto-staking until we patch the code.
+- Select NO for auto-staking until we patch the code. **Latest update:** auto-staking option is disabled.
 - For Manual Staking (in testnet), the locking period is 2 days (1440 block).
 You need to re-staking (re-register the Utility Node) upon expiry.
 - to check your expiry height, run `print_un_status` in the daemon.
 Check Expiry Height (block) or Expiry Date (Estimated in UTC).